Donald Trump Slams Anthony Scaramucci

 The president took issue with Cummings’ comments about conditions at the southern border, mercilessly attacking him for days, and describing his majority-black district in Baltimore as “infested” by rats.

-Most recently, Scaramucci Trump discussed Trump’s visit to El Paso, Texas.
+Most recently, Scaramucci discussed Trump’s visit to El Paso, Texas.
 As The Hill reported, the former White House official described the visit as a “catastrophe,” accusing the commander-in-chief of failing to show empathy.